 Maybe it’s not that necessary.

-And it take quite a bit of time to do it.
+And it takes quite a bit of time to do it.

-Maybe in my next experiment I will not remove it if the copper wire will go through anyway.
+Maybe in my next experiment, I will not remove it if the copper wire goes through anyway.

-Then I’ve made a loop with the copper wire as described above.
+Then I made a loop with the copper wire as described above.

-I secured the magnets and the surrounding wire with the peace of scotch just for the sake of the experiment.
+I secured the magnets and the surrounding wire with the piece of scotch just for the sake of the experiment.

 Later I will find a better more reliable solution.